gavinvogt/coup-discord-bot/README.md

 that method's body instead of scrolling to the bottom, adding a "private" method, and finding the method I was writing in the first place to complete the method.
 The number of lines of code in some methods is rather frightening.
 I also may have gotten overexcited with abstract base classes, inheritance, and properties, but that's an entire different discussion.
+Writing 95% of the bot in ~5 days was evidently not the move.

 Overall, though, I am happy with how the bot turned out.
 It's satisfying to see the generally-written code be able to handle specific cases properly (particularly through my use of the `cog_after_invoke()`